Fundamental rights - Greece

 According to the law establishing the NCHR (Law No 2667/1998 as amended and currently in force), the NCHR is responsible for the following material tasks:

 The Ombudsperson is an independent authority anchored in the Constitution.
-The institution of the Ombudsperson was established under Law No 2477/97 and has been in effect since 1 October 1998.
+It was set up by Law 2477/97 and started its operations on 1 October 1998.
 The legislative framework for its operation is governed by Law No 3094/03.
 The Ombudsperson’s services are free of charge

 The Ombudsperson examines individual administrative acts or cases of failure to act or action by public service bodies in violation of the rights or legitimate interests of natural or legal persons.